-In order to assist with the maintenance of such philosophy and to eliminate disparate rates of discipline, each school will implement a School-Wide Behavior Plan (SWBP) that provides interventions matched to student need and describes consequences to be applied in an appropriate and consistent manner.
+In order to assist with the maintenance of such philosophy and to eliminate disparate rates of discipline, each school will implement a Positive Behavior Intervention and Supports plan (PBIS) that provides interventions matched to student need and describes consequences to be applied in an appropriate and consistent manner.
+The Positive Behavior and Intervention Supports plan (PBIS) should also include restorative, preventive practices/measures designed to build skills and capacity in students as well as improve interactions between students and adults.
 The schools will monitor progress frequently and make data-driven decisions about the effectiveness of general and remedial interventions and early identification/intervention with behavioral problems.
 Changes will be made as necessary or appropriate.
 The District will continue to provide relevant professional development with the expectations.

 The Board further recognizes that students are protected and have certain rights extended to citizens under the United States Constitution and its amendments; and that these rights cannot be abridged except in accordance with the due process of law.
 Therefore, in order to clarify the guidelines of student behavior in the schools and establish procedures to be followed, the Code of Student Conduct has been adopted by the Board.
 The Code shall be mandatory and applied in a manner that is consistent with this philosophy of discipline.
 Individual schools may adopt additional regulations governing actions not covered by the Code, but such additional regulations may neither substitute for nor negate any Code provisions unless approved through the Board waiver process.
 It is essential that all students, their parents, teachers, and administrators understand and abide by the Code of Student Conduct.